Timendus/chipcode/octopus2/README.md

 # Octopus 2

-This command line tool can do pre-processing on text based input files.
-It is intended for use with Octo-flavoured CHIP-8 assembly code, but it can be used with any text file.
+This command line tool is a pre-processor and assembler for Octo-flavoured CHIP-8 assembly language.

-Octopus 2 is a rewrite in Go of my original [JavaScript implementation of Octopus](../octopus).
-They are functionally nearly identical, except that this implementation runs quite a bit faster and has image support built-in.
+Octopus 2 is a rewrite in Go of my original [JavaScript implementation of the Octopus pre-processor](../octopus).
+I have compiled in [John Earnest's c-octo](https://github.com/JohnEarnest/c-octo) so this new version can be used as an assembler too.

+As a pre-processor versions one and two are functionally nearly identical, except that this implementation runs quite a bit faster and has image support built-in.
 No need to install an additional plugin.
 It also has beta support for color images with multiple planes for XO-CHIP and dithering, which the original does not.

+All in all this version is much more a one-stop shop for writing CHIP-8 ROMs than the original Octopus.

 # Installing and running